-Advertorial – A piece of written content sold into the press that has been paid for.
-It is paid for because it typically features the company a lot and is therefore similar to an advert.
+Advertorial – Advertorial refers to a piece of paid-for written content placed in a magazine or other media outlet.
+Unlike editorial, advertorial is paid for, as it typically features the company name, services and branding, and is similar to an advert.

-Above the line – Now becoming a piece of out-of-date jargon, typically, this involves the widespread promotional activity that isn’t particularly targeted, for example, national TV campaigns.
+Above the line – A lesser-used term now, ‘above the line’ typically involves widespread promotional activity that isn’t particularly targeted, for example, national TV or broadcast campaigns.

-B2B – Business to Business, you offer products other businesses or organisations are interested in.
+B2B – Business to Business, you sell to other businesses.

-B2C – Business to Consumer, you offer products the general public are interested in.
+B2C – Business to Consumer, you sell directly to the end customer.

-Compliance Management – The process which ensures that a set of people are following a given set of rules.
-The rules are referred to as the compliance standard or compliance benchmark, while the process is what manages their compliance.
+Compliance management – A process that ensures people are following a defined set of rules.
+The rules are referred to as the compliance standard or compliance benchmark, and the process manages compliance with these.

 Editorial – A piece of written content sold into the press that hasn’t been paid for.
 It is unpaid because while the business (or product) is mentioned it isn’t featured heavily – otherwise that would be an advertorial.